This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 • The cream cheese absolutely has to be at room temperature when you start this recipe!
 Cold cream cheese is super difficult to work with.
 If it’s even a little cold, it can end up lumpy once you start working with it.
 Let the cream cheese sit out at least 30 minutes (closer to an hour is ideal!) before getting started so you get the best possible consistency.

-• If this cream cheese fruit dip is a little too sweet for your sweet tooth, you can replace the powdered sugar with your favorite powdered sugar alternative.
+• If this fruit dip cream cheese is a little too sweet for your sweet tooth, you can replace the powdered sugar with your favorite powdered sugar alternative.
 Don’t use anything granulated as it won’t dissolve all the way and could make the dip gritty.
 Confectioner’s Swerve and powdered monk fruit are my personal favorite alternatives.
 Just make sure that, whatever you use, you adjust the amount of sweetener as needed so you don’t throw off the flavor of the dessert dip.
-Swerve has a fantastic conversion chart on their site if you’re not sure where to start!
+Swerve has a recipe on their site if you’re not sure where to start!

 A white woman's hand holding a fresh strawberry as the woman dips it into a bowl of whipped cream cheese.